smucclaw/internal_docs/README.md

 See docs at [https://pre-commit.com/](https://pre-commit.com/) for more info.

-#### Then, to run the hooks against the files locally (which is usually faster than waiting for the GH workflow)
+#### Then, to run the hooks against the files locally

 ```bash
 pre-commit run --all-files
 ```

+This is usually faster than waiting for the GH workflow.

 ### Why pre commit and markdown linting